The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 Runny poo (diarrhoea)

 If you have diarrhoea, make sure you drink lots of water.
 If you have it more than four times a day, tell your chemotherapy team.
 They can give you medicines to control it.
-You may find our tips for dealing with diarrhoea helpful.

 Problems emptying your bowels (constipation)